-Join Bonnie Biafore for an in-depth discussion in this video Identifying the work that needs to be done, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Identifying the work that needs to be done, part of Project Management Foundations: Schedules (2013).

 Just about everything on a project runs more smoothly if you start by identifying what work needs to be done and break it down to the right level of detail.
 For most projects, the best way to identify work is to start at the top with the high level project deliverables and work your way down.
 First, make a list of the high level deliverables.
 In our example, the high level deliverables are orientation topic outline, employee handbook, videos, a website and live training.